rerun-io/rerun-docs/docs/getting-started/logging-python.md

 Start by opening your editor of choice and creating a new file called `dna_example.py`.

-The first thing we want to do is to import `rerun` and name the dataset we're working on by setting its [`ApplicationId`](https://ref.rerun.io/docs/python/latest/common/initialization/#rerun.init):
+The first thing we need to do is to import `rerun` and initialize the SDK by calling [`rr.init`](https://ref.rerun.io/docs/python/latest/common/initialization/#rerun.init).
+This init call is required prior to using any of the global logging calls, and allows us to name our recording using an `ApplicationId`.

 ```python
 import rerun as rr